 One of the best things about using tools like simulations is the immediate feedback.
 In the simulation, you see your results and can compare those results to both best practices and other learners engaged in the same journey.
 When feedback is given immediately participants will learn more and retain more.

 Make Participation Mandatory and not Optional

 It’s hard to get lost in a live classroom, a lot easier in a Virtual learning engagement.
-When participants are enrolled in a Virtual Training option, make sure some of not all of it is mandatory.
-For example, they can’t go to the “fun” simulation until they have completed their assessments self-study modules.
+When participants are enrolled in a Virtual Training option, make sure some, if not all of it, is mandatory.
+For example, they can’t go to the “fun” business simulation until they have completed their assessments self-study modules.